kanayai/academic-kickstart/content/project/spatial_CRT.md

 +++
-title = "Spatial analysis of cluster randomized trials" date = 2018-06-20T11:10:57+01:00 draft = false
+title = "Spatial and spillover analysis of cluster randomized trials" date = 2018-06-20T11:10:57+01:00 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
 tags = []

 # Project summary to display on homepage.
-summary = "Geographically demarcated clusters are the most common choice for cluster-randomised trials (CRTs).
+summary = "Geographi cally demarcated clusters are the most common choice for cluster-randomised trials (CRTs).
 At the design stage, the clusters should ideally be sufficiently far apart to render spatial correlation negligible.
 This may be impractical, however, since some outcomes are correlated at the scale of tens of kilometres.
 Hence there may be a need for post hoc analysis taking the spatial distribution into account.
-We distinguish the following two effects:
+We distinguish the following two effects:"

-* *Spillover dependence:* cross-cluster correlation between individual outcomes

-* *Spillover indirect effect:* change in the intervention effect depending on the proximity of individuals in the control arm to those in the intervention arm.

-These differ from *contamination*, which refers to some individuals receiving an intervention which was not intended for their arm.
-"

 # Optional image to display on homepage.
 image_preview = ""